Do I need a Qualification?

 And this is where bespoke courses come in, sometimes referred to as ‘certificated’ training.
 When an organisation conducts a risk assessment that identifies the potential for harm, one of the control measures that it should put in place is first aid training and equipment specific to the identified likely injuries or illness.

 As an example, I recently designed and delivered a course for school staff who run sports activities, to focus on their specific disciplines and the injuries that they might come across.
 While this course didn’t lead to a nationally recognised qualification, it was completely bespoke to the need, fulfilling the legal requirement in this respect.

 The other difference with bespoke training is that the assessment can also be completely bespoke.
-In regulated qualifications, assessment has to be largely summative, so that there is a trail of evidence (usually still pieces of paper) that can be quality assured.
-In fact, some regulated qualifications have such an assessment burden, that the time for actually teaching and practicing a skill is minimal.
+In regulated qualifications, assessment has to be largely summative (assessed at the end), so that there is a trail of evidence (usually still pieces of paper) that can be quality assured.
+In fact, some regulated qualifications have such an assessment burden, that the time for actual teaching and practice of a skill is minimal.

 However, with bespoke training, there is no requirement for any particular type of assessment, so this can be much more relevant to the course and the learners.
-Formative assessment is equally valid, allowing additional time for training and practicing, thus developing a higher level of competence in the learners.
+Formative assessment (done throughout the course) is equally valid, allowing additional time for training and practicing, thus developing a higher level of competence in the learners.

 Interestingly, voluntary organisations such as St John Ambulance and the Red Cross do not deliver regulated qualifications, their courses are certificated.

-So, if you need a course, then one which leads to nationally recognised qualification may be preferable.
-However, if you need something more bespoke, or prefer more time to develop competence, a bespoke course may well be what you need!
+So, if you need a course, then one that leads to nationally recognised qualification may be right for you.

 Please get in touch if you'd like to discuss this further.